-infection can be spread to people through close contact with infected individuals and respiratory droplets or aerosols generated during coughing, sneezing and breathing.

-direct contact with infected tissues, body fluids or indirect contact with contaminated surfaces such as door handles and then touching their own mouth, nose, or eyes.
+- infection can be spread to people through close contact with infected individuals and respiratory droplets or aerosols generated during coughing, sneezing and breathing. - direct contact with infected tissues, body fluids or indirect contact with contaminated surfaces such as door handles and then touching their own mouth, nose, or eyes.

-Current evidence suggests that most people will not be infectious until the onset of symptoms although there is emerging evidence of the significance of pre-symptomatic infectivity.
-Therefore, for the purposes of contact tracing you will be required to take appropriate action if you have been in close contact with anyone for 48 hours before and up to seven days after they have developed symptoms.
-Evidence suggests that the risk of transmission increases the more often and the longer someone has close contact with a symptomatic person and therefore a close contact is defined as someone you have spent any amount of time in face to face contact with within 1 metre or anyone you have spent 15 minutes or more with, within 2 metres (the 15 minutes may be accumulated time throughout the day and does not have to occur within a single exposure).
+Current evidence suggests that most people will not be infectious until the onset of symptoms although there is emerging evidence of the significance of pre and asymptomatic infectivity.
+Therefore, for the purposes of contact tracing you will be required to take appropriate action if you have been in close contact with anyone for 2 days before and up to ten days after they have developed symptoms.
+Evidence suggests that the risk of transmission increases the more often and the longer someone has close contact with a symptomatic person and therefore a close contact is defined as someone you have spent any amount of time in face to face contact with within 1 metre or anyone you have spent 15 minutes or more with, within 2 metres (this can be cumulative throughout the day).